submit itec320-01 rpn_calc.adb stackpkg.adb bignumpkg.adb bignumpkg-signed.adb

-You are to write an Ada program that implements a simple, interactive reverse Polish notation (RPN) calculator that operates on values of type Signed_BigNum.
+You are to write an Ada program that implements a simple, interactive reverse Polish notation (RPN) calculator that operates on values of type Signed_BigNum, as defined below.
 Specifically, you are to

 stackpkg.adb) for this generic stack specification: stackpkg.ads and prettified.
-Your stack implementation will be almost identical to the stack we covered in class.
+You can reuse and resubmit the stack implementation from the previous assignment.

 bignumpackage body (bignumpkg.adb and prettified) to implement the

 toStringoperation should remove leading zeros.
 The specification for this package is in (bignumpkg.ads and prettified) See also the extra credit below.